SansGuidon/bookmarks/README.md

 * [Marion PoetzNikolaus FrankeMartin Schreier](https://hbr.org/2014/11/sometimes-the-best-ideas-come-from-outside-your-industry) - Sometimes the Best Ideas Come from Outside Your Industry
 * [Dan Kim](https://m.signalvnoise.com/its-ok-to-be-pragmatic-with-a-little-help-from-the-crazy-ones-461f7773a176) - It’s OK to be pragmatic (with a little help from the “crazy ones”)
 * [/r/GoogleCardboard](https://www.reddit.com/r/GoogleCardboard/) - Google Cardboard VR subreddit
+* [Modd.io](http://www.modd.io/) - a one minute game maker proof of concept, with ability to join others games online or fork their projects to create your own

 # Culture
 * [SensCritique](https://www.senscritique.com) - [FR] french social networking service meant for discovery, cataloging, sharing reviews and tastes in films, tv series, music, books, comics and video games